 - Start by Doubling the Trim some trims may need to be trebled.
 Fold your trim in half, or into thirds and form the circle the same way it is shown for setting the size of your wreath in step 3.
-If you doubled your trim you will have a loop instead of a single hook at the top of your wreath.
-Make sure your circle has one piece of trim laying flat inside the other This will make sure there are fewer bumps later on.
+If you doubled your trim, you would have a loop instead of a single hook at the top of your wreath.
+Make sure your circle has one piece of trim laying flat inside the other.
+This will make sure there are fewer bumps later on.

 07 of 08